-1 Information in this appendix meets requirements of section 401.1.
+1 Information in this appendix meets requirements of section 12-12-401.1 and 40 CFR 63.670(o)(1).

 As discussed in Section 3, Shell's maintenance program utilizes a condition-based approach to balance the frequency for preventative maintenance of a flare compressor to ensure reliable operation with the risk of flaring due to operation with only one compressor while the other is being maintained.
 Past maintenance history and current condition are used to evaluate the risk of operation beyond 'typical' overhaul intervals.
 Compressor operation is monitored closely by both operations and maintenance to ensure the highest probability of reliable operation.
 Typical variables that are monitored are suction and discharge pressures and temperatures, process flow, lube oil pressure and temperature, and vibration.